How to Find Out who Super Liked You on Tinder

-Tinder might not be the most-used dating application on mobile phone when it comes to users, but in terms of popularity, it sure does have the most buzz surrounding it.
+Tinder might not be the most-used dating application on mobile phones when it comes to users, but in terms of popularity, it sure does have the most buzz surrounding it.
 The app has completely revolutionized the dating scene, with a focus on swiping profiles left and right to either match (or ‘like’) their profile or toss them away.
-If you match with another individual after you both swipe right, you can start a conversation and speak to another to find out each other’s interests, personalities, and set up a date or meet-up if things go well enough.
+If you match with another individual after you both swipe right, you can start a conversation and speak to one another to find out each other’s interests and personalities, and set up a date or meet-up if things go well enough.
 It’s pretty interesting stuff, bringing the idea of “dating” into the hyper-fast bustle of the 21st century, and though the app might not be for everyone, users under thirty have gone all-in on the app for their relationships and hookups.

 There is another type of swipe on Tinder though—the Super Like, which allows users to send a notification of their like to the match of their choice, gaining the user’s attention immediately without having to open the app and match with each other.
 Normal users get one Super Like per day, though you can get five free Super Likes per day by upgrading your service to Tinder Plus, a monthly subscription that offers a bunch of upgrades over the traditional Tinder service.
 You can also buy Super Likes à la carte through the app’s own store interface.

 If you’re new to Tinder, Super Likes can seem really confusing or overwhelming.
-Even trying to find who has or hasn’t Super Liked you may seem confusing if you’re unsure of how the service works.
-The good news: it’s really easy to use Super Likes.
+Even trying to find out who has or hasn’t Super Liked you may seem confusing if you’re unsure of how the service works.
+There’s good news, though; it’s really easy to use Super Likes.
 Let’s take a look at how to find out who’s Super Liked you on Tinder, so you can stop stressing about the app and start getting back to your search for “the one.”

 What Are Super Likes?